An Australian boulder opal stone split is when an opal vein in a boulder opal stone has been split into 2 pieces.

-Australian boulder opal stone is precious opal found in cracks or cavities in an ironstone rock.
+Australian boulder opal is precious opal found in cracks or cavities in an ironstone rock.

 When an opal vein in a boulder is thick enough, it can be hit hard with a hammer, and the stone will split in two pieces.